SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 ```

 ### Bot-generated Articles Exclusion:
 We exclude all the bot-generated articles from the Modern Standard Arabic and Arabic Moroccan Wikipedia editions.
 We use Wikimedia [XTools](https://www.mediawiki.org/wiki/XTools) API to identify Wikipedia articles’ authors and use Wikipedia’s “[List Users](https://ar.wikipedia.org/wiki/خاص:عرض_المستخدمين)” service to retrieve the full list of bots in the targeted Wikipedia edition (*Do not forget to change the Wikipedia code accordingly; it is `ar` for the Modern Standard Arabic Wikipedia in the link above*) to disclose and remove the articles whose authors are in the bots list.
+We automate and integrate all these API calls into the `Gensim` Python library, specifically in its `corpora.wikicorpus` module (see [wikicorpus.py](https://github.com/SaiedAlshahrani/performance-implications/blob/main/Wikipedia-Corpora-Creation/wikicorpus.py)).
+You only need to copy and replace [wikicorpus.py](https://github.com/SaiedAlshahrani/performance-implications/blob/main/Wikipedia-Corpora-Creation/wikicorpus.py) to the `Gensim`'s local directory; it is usually part of this path (`///python*.**/site-packages/gensim/corpora/wikicorpus.py`). ***You should use a Python virtual environment for this experience***.